aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLS to DOCX?</h2>

+Converting XLS to DOCX is a common requirement for Python developers.
+XLS files are mainly used for storing data in tabular form, while DOCX files are used for creating documents.
+Converting XLS to DOCX allows users to create documents with data from XLS files.
+This is especially useful for creating reports, presentations, and other documents that require data from XLS files.

-For a Python developer, who is trying to add a XLS to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and DOCX files.
+<h2>How Aspose.Total Helps for XLS to DOCX Conversion?</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLS and DOCX files.
+It helps to automate the conversion process of XLS to DOCX.
 It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly use Aspose.Cells for Python via .NET API to convert XLS file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful library for manipulating Excel files.
+It allows developers to read, write, and manipulate XLS files without any external dependencies.
+It also supports a wide range of features such as formatting, styling, and charting.

+Aspose.Words for Python via .NET API is a powerful library for creating, editing, and converting Word documents.
+It allows developers to read, write, and manipulate DOCX files without any external dependencies.
+It also supports a wide range of features such as formatting, styling, and charting.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLS to DOCX.
+It helps to save time and effort by eliminating the need to manually convert XLS files to DOCX files.
+It also helps to ensure accuracy and consistency in the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}